April 1st 2025

 Most of the time I was watching my feet carefully because of sharp stone and rocks, as you do for example with British scree.
 There are good moments, and marvellous views, but also a constant sense of struggle which is sometimes dangerous.

-You may like Corsica, and it is popular, so you have to work out your own preferences and avoid sandals.
-The Ecrins I’m not sure about because the commentary is similarly vague.
+You may like Corsica and it is popular so you have to work out your own preferences, and avoid sandals.
+The Ecrins I’m not sure about because the “tough” commentary is similarly vague.
 Why not be specific?

 For those sort of questions there are outdoor forums where you can talk directly with walkers and read their reports.
-TrailGroove and BackpackingLight have a US emphasis although not exclusively, and UK Hillwalking is self explanatory.
-Kev Reynolds was known for generous advice at a forum which no longer exists.
+TrailGroove and BackpackingLight have a US emphasis although not exclusively, and UK Hillwalking is similar in that respect.
+Kev Reynolds was known for generous advice at a forum which no longer exists called Outdoors Magic.
 I asked him a few questions myself.

 I had six long walks in the Pyrenees and know the central section quite well.
 The Basque country west and Spanish east are not as good, generally speaking, with dampness and dryness respectively.
 There are many options in between using the GR10, GR11, or HRP.
 The best walk I did was a combination of the Spanish GR11 and HRP.